opentripplanner/OpenTripPlanner/docs/sandbox/TravelTime.md

 ## Documentation

 The API produces a snapshot of travel time form a single place to places around it.
 The results can be fetched either as a set of isochrones or a raster map.
+Please note that as a sandbox feature this functionality is UNSUPPORTED and neither maintained nor well-understood by most current OTP developers, and may not be accurate or reliable.
+Travel time analytics work that began within OTP has moved years ago to other projects, where it actively continues.
+See the [Analysis](../Analysis.md) page for further details.

 ### Configuration